Unpacking PIN on Mobile Technology

 There are two main use cases for PIN on mobile.

 The first is a mobile Point of Sale technology, in which a card reader is used to accept the card, and a mobile device is used as the acceptance point.

 The second model relates to emerging SoftPOS technologies in which a consumer-grade mobile device accepts both the card and the PIN on the same device.
 Leveraging the NFC reader to read the card chip and the software to securely authenticate, encrypt and conduct the financial transaction.
 SoftPOS payments are the evolution of mPOS technologies, offering a truly mobile solution without external hardware or dongles.

 Working with Consumer off the Shelf Devices

-The gold standard PIN on mobile security has been defined by the Payment Card Industry’s (PCI) Software-based PIN Entry on COTS standard, or “SPoC” for short.
+The gold standard has been defined by the Payment Card Industry’s (PCI) Software-based PIN Entry on COTS standard, or “SPoC” for short.
 Central to the requirement is the requirement for the PIN to be isolated and protected immediately.

 The SPoC standard helps assure the security of new mobile Point of Sale technologies, enables merchants to lower their costs and provide customers with greater security when entering their personal details.